-As our partners at Ledger would agree, NFT security is a high-priority focus for newcomers and veterans alike in the NFT space.
+As our partners at Ledger would agree, NFT security – and how to avoid NFT scams– is important for both newcomers and veterans alike.
 But what exactly does safety and security mean as it relates to NFTs?
 How do we avoid crypto scams and NFT rug pulls?

-Essentially, NFTevening and Ledger started this partnership to answer these questions directly.
-Unfortunately, NFT owners continue to experience scams, hacks and other security threats.
+We partnered with Ledger to answer these important and legitimate questions directly.
+Today, NFT owners continue to experience scams, hacks and other security threats.
 Thus, Ledger and NFTevening are proud to present our security 101, aiming to educate both experts and beginners.
 If you want to know what an NFT wallet is, how to protect your NFT Collection and how to avoid scams; here are some NFT security fundamentals!

 Before we can get to how you can make sure your NFTs are fully secure, you need to know the basics of NFT Security.
 That starts with education, so let’s take a look at some basic NFT knowledge you might need to know.